b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 &nbsp;

 ## What could have been
-Imagine, though, a parallel universe where the Word of Wisdom is not explicitly forbidding things, but giving it the same advice as meat— that is, to be used sparingly.
+Imagine, though, a parallel universe where the Word of Wisdom is not explicitly forbidding things, but giving it the same advice as meat—that is, to be used sparingly.
 My naïve outlook is that alcohol isn't objectively bad, but it can be a real detriment to one's judgment, and can lead to a substance dependency.
-Such an approach to drinking would lead to remarkably lower risk *if simply used sparingly*.
+A "use sparingly" approach to alcohol would lead to *remarkably* lower risk.
 Take the edge off of a stressful week with some Mary Jane.
-Not every day, mind you— but to be used *sparingly*.
+Not every day, of course—but to be used *sparingly*.
 If you rely so heavily on coffee in order to function as a human before 10 AM, you shouldn't need God to tell you to consider cutting back.

 What if God had instead advised Joseph Smith that [refined sugar is addictive](https://en.wikipedia.org/wiki/Diet_and_obesity#Sugar_consumption) and can do some [real harm](https://en.wikipedia.org/wiki/Sugar#Genera) to your body?
 Smith might think "that's bonkers, I don't think we have such a thing in *year of our Lord* 1833.
 Since God sees a bigger picture than I do, I ought to write it down anyway, and maybe folks will benefit from that advice 127 years from now."